A class of knots with simple $SU(2)$ representations: Relevance to instanton knot Floer homology

-\begin{prop} If a knot $K$ is $SU(2)$-simple and satisfy the genericity hypothesis \ref{hypothesis regularity} above, then its instanton Floer chain complex $CI^\natural_\pi(K)$ has no non-zero differentials and is of total rank $\det(K)$.
+\begin{prop} If a knot $K$ is $SU(2)$-simple and satisfies the genericity hypothesis \ref{hypothesis regularity} above, then its instanton Floer chain complex $CI^\natural_\pi(K)$ has no non-zero differentials and is of total rank the $\det(K)$.
 In particular, the total rank of reduced instanton knot Floer homology $I^\natural(K)$ is also equal to $\det(K)$. \end{prop} \begin{proof} For a knot $K$, the number of conjugacy classes of binary dihedral representations in $R(K;\i)$ is equal to $(\det(K)-1)/2$, by Klassen's theorem \cite{Klassen}.
 Therefore, an $SU(2)$-simple knot $K$ satisfying the genericity hypothesis has instanton Floer chain complex of rank $\det(K)$.
-For a knot $K$, instanton knot Floer homology $I^\natural(K)$ is isomorphic to a different flavour of instanton knot Floer homology $\text{\em KHI}(K)$ as defined in \cite{KM_sutures}.
+For a knot $K$, instanton knot Floer homology $I^\natural(K)$ is isomorphic to a different flavor of instanton knot Floer homology $\text{\em KHI}(K)$ as defined in \cite{KM_sutures}.
 The latter categorifies the Alexander polynomial $\Delta_K(t)$ by the results in \cite{KM_Alex,Lim}.
 In particular, the rank of instanton Floer homology has to be greater or equal than the determinant $\det(K) = \abs{\Delta_K(-1)}$.
 Therefore, the complex $CI^\natural_\pi(K)$ cannot have a non-zero differential. \end{proof}

-For the class of $SU(2)$-simple knots of the form $L(T(p,q),T(r,s))$ defined in this paper we obtain the total rank of reduced instanton knot Floer homology without having to be concerned about whether the genericity hypothesis \ref{hypothesis regularity} is satisfied: One makes use of the Kronheimer-Mrowka spectral sequence.
+For the class of $SU(2)$-simple knots of the form $L(T(p,q),T(r,s))$ defined in this paper we obtain the total rank of reduced instanton knot Floer homology without having to be concerned about whether the genericity hypothesis \ref{hypothesis regularity} is satisfied.
+One makes use of the Kronheimer-Mrowka spectral sequence which must be degenerate because $L(T(p,q),T(r,s))$ is alternating, see \cite{KM_ss}.